baltazargch/sdm_marmosini_colombia/README.md

 ---

 ## Other software involved
-We used **QGIS 3.16** software to manually the final models according to geographical barriers proposed (see here preprint text for details).
+We used **QGIS 3.16** software to manually modify the final models according to geographical barriers proposed (see here preprint text for details).
 Importantly, this script was ran with **MaxEnt v.
 3.4.0** through the `dismo` package of R. Similarly, we used **gdal 3.3.0** from R to make some faster calculations (compared to the package `raster` from R, but note that `terra` package has overcome these caveats too).

 ---